peterjpxie/posts/head_turn/md_post/post.md

 ![Turned left image](images/left.jpg)

 Photo by [🇸🇮 Janko Ferlič](https://unsplash.com/@itfeelslikefilm?utm_source=medium&utm_medium=referral)

 ## Conclusion

 Facial landmark detection serves as a powerful tool for understanding more about an individual's head orientation at a given moment.
 By analyzing the relative sizes of the chin regions, we can accurately predict the direction of a person's head turn.
-Utilizing a combination of `dlib` and `face_recognition` libraries simplifies the process, allowing us to build intelligent systems that can interact with humans more naturally.
+Utilizing a combination of `dlib` and `face_recognition` libraries simplifies the process, allowing us to build intelligent systems in a few lines of code.

 ## Citation
 If you're using this article in your research or applications, please cite using this BibTeX: